videony/sidecampus/README.md

 6. Write your terms of use in the View/CGU.html
 7. Add the cron/unblocker file to your crontab, or disable IP Blocker in your configuration file
 8. Test it!
+9. Securize your files.
+Web user should not have access to subfolders.

 ### Configuration